YPM-Informatics/COPISClient/README.md

 # Computer-Operated Photogrammetric Imaging System (COPIS)

 This application is to capture large numbers of overlapping images from multiple viewpoints around an object for photogrammetric 3D reconstruction.
+More information at [copis3d.org](http://copis3d.org/).

 ## Installation